 - Where to stay: The best hotels for sightseeing in Bled

-What do in Bled: Top attractions & places to visit
+What do in Bled: Top attractions & best places to visit

 Enjoy a sweeping view of the lake from Bled Castle